stgm/course-site/doc/final_grades.md

 - If "pass" (-1) is assigned in the grade, the maximum number of points is counted, as specified in the component (e.g. 4 for hangman in the example).

 - Any missing grades will be counted as 0 points and thus will *not* prevent a grade to be calculated.
+Setting `attempt_required: true` changes this: the component is then not decided at all until every submit has a grade, just like `attempt_required` for average grade.

 - A minimum can be applied, which means that the component "fails" if the threshold for the calculated grade is not met.
 In that case a 0 final grade is assigned.

+- A maximum number of points that count towards the component can be set with `maximum: <points>`.
+Points earned beyond that are not counted, and the total available for the 1--10 conversion is capped at the same number, even if the submits above add up to more.

+- Giving a submit a weight of `0` makes it required in a different sense: it earns no points itself, but a missing grade or a grade of 0 for it forces the whole component grade to 1, however many points were earned elsewhere.

 ## Pass/fail